10 Years Long Residence ILR – Complete 2026 Guidance (Updated)

 Unless an exemption applies, applicants must meet the Knowledge of Life in the UK requirement as set out in Appendix KOL UK (see Knowledge of language and life in UK guidance).

-You can apply for ILR 10 years long residence category up to 28 days in advance of completing your qualifying period of continuous lawful residence.
 An application for indefinite leave to remain (ILR) based on 10 years long residence made more than 28 days in advance will be refused.
+You can use our ILR eligibility calculator to see when you can apply for indefinite leave to remain.
+10-yearthe

 - Super Priority Service: £1,000 extra (decision by the next working day)